DanZinagri/NicheD20/docs/Classes/Martial/Ranger/index.md

 At 17th, the ranger has set their sights upon creatures of legend and greater beings as the target of their hunts.
 As such the ranger must bring their power to new heights to take on such legends.
 The ranger choses one of the following:

 - Legendary Companion: Your companion gains the following:
-    - Your companion gains variable size and altered size as a bonus companion talents and altered size may allow a companion to become colossal rather than gargantuan.
-If you already possess these talents or would gain them later you instead reduce the AP cost of variable size by 1 for each of these talents (minimum 1 AP).
+    - Your companion gains Altered size as a bonus Animal Foci.
+If the ranger has already selected this Animal Foci or later gains it, the Size Change trait may now allow a companion to grow up to colossal or be reduced to Fine sized.
     - Your companion gains a second companion type in addition to the animal companion type gaining all the benefits and detriments of this new type.
 - The ranger may target a number of creatures up to his Focus modifier with his aim ability as part of a single use of aim each turn and his Aim ability now lasts until the end of his next turn.
 In addition the ranger may treat any creature he attacks targeted by his aim ability as having any elemental resistance, natural armor,  DR a creature possesses as 1 lower for every 10 ranger levels he possesses.